JEOresearch/EyeTracker/README.md

 # EyeTracker
-A lightweight, robust Python eye tracker
+A lightweight, robust 3D eye tracker in Python

-This repository is an open-source eye tracking algorithm written in Python.
-Currently, it is an updated version of the pupil tracker from https://github.com/YutaItoh/3D-Eye-Tracker/blob/master/main/pupilFitter.h that has been optimized and simplified.
+This repository is an open-source 3D eye tracking algorithm written in Python.
+Currently, it is an updated version of the pupil tracker from https://github.com/YutaItoh/3D-Eye-Tracker/blob/master/main/pupilFitter.h that has been optimized, simplified, and improved upon.

 To use the script, run "python .\OrloskyPupilDetector.py" from your shell.
 If the hardcoded file path in the select_video() function does not find a video at the specified path, it will open a browse window that allows you to select a video.
 The process_video() function handles the majority of the processing and can be easily modified to work with a camera capture or image.
 It returns a rotated_rect that represents the pupil ellipse.
 A lite version is also included that is more efficient, but less robust.
 Be sure to have an adequate light source for the lite version.